-on the Morking Group, as per the student-driven nature of the summer agreement.
-This would entail the participation of the six students and six faculty members elected to the C4P Task Force, allowing for more active participation across Working Group subcommittees.

-2) Reverse the conflation of the Regent House-led motion on divestment from the arms industry and the initial aims of the Working Group set out last
+- an the Murking broup, as per the student-driven nature of the summer agreement.
+This would entail the participation of the six students and six faculty members elected to the C4P Task Force, allowing for more active participation across Working Group subcommittees. - mation in divertment from the arms industry and the initial aims of the Morking Group set out last number.

-Bummer.
 While we commend and support the Grace, we affirm that we, the Task Force, were elected by Cambridge for Palestine to bring accountability through divestment from Israel, including issues that fall outside of the remit of the Grace on broader divestment from the arms industry.
 We call on the University to honour the original vision of the Working Group as established during an urgently escalating genocide against the Palestinian people.

-3) Open a clear line of communication between the Task Force and the University Council using the established Task Force email address and removing the use of intermediaries for communications.
+Task Force and the University Council using the established Task Force email address and removing the use of intermediaries for communications.
 At present, the Council has been relaying messages to individual student members of the Task Force via administrators who are not part of the process; the University must instead streamline its communication and refrain from singling out individual students.

-Heat a public forum on the roadmap towards divestment, open to students, faculty, stuff, and community.
+displant, open to students, faculty, staff, and other members of the Combridge University community.
 While the "wider University community" was promised "regular updates" during the summer agreement, the past term has been marked with a concerning lack of transparency and communication that cuts off major stakeholders in divestment conversations.
 University administrators must hold an open town hall to demonstrate accountability, instead of resorting to restrictive, closed-door conversations.

 We are prepared to meet directly with Council members to outline and discuss our terms of participation further, once again a sign of our good faith that has so far not been reciprocated.
 In July, the University spoke of a "spirit of collaboration," promising to "treat the opinions of the students on the task force with respect".
-However, we have witnessed the opposite;

-colluboration despite our patience and consistent engagement amidst the dithering, delays and manipulations with the initial terms of agreement.
+However, we have witnessed the opposite; the University has demonstrated a clear disregard for student volces, under mining any genuine effect of collaboration despite our patience and consistent engagement amidst the dithering, delays and manipulations with the initial terms of agreement.